 Also see Updating your local glossary and doctools for more information.

 Once you have verified the changes work in the local build, do a Git commit/push to push all the CommonContent changes.

-Do a server build of CommonContent: [Do you have to do the CommonContent server build manually?? probably]
+This causes the server build of CommonContent to start automatically.

+Verify that the CommonContent server build completed successfully:

+https://build4.lab.pl.alcatel-lucent.com/job/OSS/job/TechPubs/job/tools/job/CommonContent/

 Do server builds of the svfnac and svffttx projects.